-When submitting a notification, a non-confidential version of the filing has to be provided.
+When submitting a notification, it is advisable to also submit a nonconfidential version of the filing.
 Generally, the FCA does not grant access to its file.
 However, the FCA may forward a non-confidential version of submissions to third parties for their comments.

 With regard to proceedings before the Cartel Court, the Cartel Act provides for the protection of business secrets: third parties may only access the file of the court if all parties to the proceeding agree.
-The European Court of Justice has, however, ruled that this provision hinders the effectiveness of EU law and that, therefore, judges need to assess on a case-by-case basis whether access to (specific parts of) the file should be granted.
+The European Court of Justice has however ruled that this provision hinders the effectiveness of EU law and that, therefore, judges need to assess on a case-by-case basis whether access to (specific parts of) the file should be granted.